 To be sure your print is fully baked, allow it to cool completely before removing it from the container.
 The cooling process actually helps the clay to harden.
-If you believe your print is not completely baked, preheat the oven to 275° again and bake the print in five minute increments.
+If you believe your print is not completely baked, preheat the oven to 275° again using a separate oven thermometer to ensure temperature accuracy and bake the print in five minute increments.
 Most prints require about 20 minutes to complete.
-Please don't over bake as you may see some discoloration in your print.

 While it can be hard to tell if your print is completely baked, if you leave the print in the oven too long, it can become discolored.

 Our baking time of 20 minutes has been repeatedly tested and we have found that almost all prints are completely baked after 20 minutes.
 The exceptions to this would be prints that are very thick or very large, like those made from horses, very large dogs, wild animals, etc.

 Be sure to allow your print to cool completely after baking.
 Remember that the clay will continue to advance and harden as your print cools.

 In the unlikely event that discoloration happens, you may paint your print with a 100% water-based acrylic paint or make a new print using a new ClayPaws® Kit (if your pet is still living) or our ClayPaws® Copy Kit (if your pet has passed away.)

 How do I prepare a ClayPaws® print for outside use?

 ClayPaws® Kits' formula is not mixed to withstand the elements if it is placed outdoors.
 We do not, in any way, recommend or encourage you to place your ClayPaws® print outside.

 Do not use your ClayPaws® print outside if it is your one and only print.
 The weather and elements can still have adverse effects on the clay even with this protection.
 If you would like to make a copy of your print to use outside, you can do so using these instructions.